Kotlin/api-guidelines/docs/topics/api-guidelines-backward-compatibility.md

 ### Use overloads to preserve binary compatibility {initial-collapse-state="collapsed" collapsible="true"}

 When adding optional parameters to published APIs, you can use the [Experimental](components-stability.md#stability-levels-explained)
-[`@IntroducedAt`](java-to-kotlin-interop.md#overloads-generation) annotation to generate hidden overloads based on the version in which each parameter was introduced.
+[`@IntroducedAt`](java-to-kotlin-interop.md#overloads-generation) annotation to preserve binary compatibility.

-Add the annotation to each new optional parameter.
+Add the annotation to each new optional parameter with the version in which it was introduced, for example:
-The compiler uses this information to generate the corresponding hidden overloads to preserve binary compatibility.

-Here's an example with an optional `Int` parameter:

 ```kotlin
 @OptIn(ExperimentalVersionOverloading::class)
 fun fib(@IntroducedAt("1.1") input: Int = 0) = …
 ```

+The compiler uses this information to generate the corresponding hidden overloads.

 When writing Kotlin code for the JVM, you can also use the [`@JvmOverloads`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.jvm/-jvm-overloads/) annotation on functions with default